User Guide Cancel

 Note:

-To blend colors with a gamma value of 1, choose File > Project Settings and select Blend Colors Using 1.0 Gamma.
+To blend colors with a gamma value of 1, select File > Project Settings > Color and then Blend colors using 1.0 gamma.
 Deselect this option to blend colors in the working color space for the project.
-(See Linearize working space and enable linear blending.)
+Learn more about linearizing working space and enable linear blending.

 Blending modes for multiple masks on a single layer are called mask modes.